brunochanrio/DangoPlayer/README.md

 - Support for many video formats and streaming protocols
 - DRM support for media items in IPTV lists
 - Support for Xtream Codes IPTV Services
-- Support for sending IPTV lists to a DangoPlayer Uni client on a television device running Android TV, Google TV or Fire TV
+- Support for sending IPTV lists to a DangoPlayer Uni client on a television device running Android TV or Google TV
-- Integration with the Google's Live Channels app, Mochi Live TV and the Fire TV guide
+- Integration with the Google's Live Channels app and Mochi Live TV
 - More than 1000 free online radios thanks to SHOUTcast Radio

 \* Feature not available on Android Go